 - 4.8.1 CEMS: There are no CEMS at this facility. - 4.8.2 Process Monitoring: In many instances, ongoing compliance beyond a single (snap shot) source test is assessed by the use of process monitoring systems.
 Examples of these monitors include: engine hour meters, fuel usage meters, water injection mass flow meters, flare gas flow meters and hydrogen sulfide analyzers.
 Once these process monitors are in place, it is important that they be well maintained and calibrated to ensure that the required accuracy and precision of the devices are within specifications.
-This permit requires no specific monitors. - 4.8.3 CAM: Pacific Coast Energy Company Orcutt Hill Stationary Source is a major source that is subject to the USEPA's Compliance Assurance Monitoring (CAM) rule (40 CFR 64).
+This permit requires no specific monitoring. - 4.8.3 CAM: The Pacific Coast Energy Company Orcutt Hill and Casmalia Oil Fields Stationary Source is a major source that is subject to the USEPA's Compliance Assurance Monitoring (CAM) rule (40 CFR 64).
 Any emissions unit at the facility with uncontrolled emissions potential exceeding major source emission thresholds (100 tpy) for any pollutant is subject to CAM provisions.
-It was determined that CAM was not applicable to any equipment units at this facility.
+There is no equipment at this facility subject to CAM.